TimOelrichs/doublecherryGB-libretro/README.md

 > It emulates the GAMEBOY 4 PLAYER ADAPTER (DMG-07) and also adds 3-16 Player Link Hacks for two-player games.
 > It's named after the Double Cherry Item from Super Mario 3D World.

-Check my [website](https://timoelrichs.is-a.dev) for more information, planned features and compatibility list.

 <br>